 It’s a naked man being showered in bank notes while flexing his bicep.
 Wearing flashy sunglasses INSIDE.

-I advice you to never make a photo like this for your profile.
+I advise you to never make a photo like this for your profile.

 But we really wanted to include this mega obnoxious picture.
-Just to really cement the idea that this guy is in fact a bit of a douche.
+Just to really cement the idea that this guy is a gigantic douchenozzle.

-We later found that this photo will have an strong effect on the final results of this Tinder experiment.
+We later found that this photo would have a strong impact on the final results of this Tinder experiment.

 My god.
 I’m not sure which photo is most unsavory.
 The cash shower or this gym pic?

-Don’t get me wrong: working out is great and I advice anyone to do so.
+Don’t get me wrong: working out is great and I recommend anyone to hit the weights.
 Not only for the obvious health benefits but also for your dating life.
 Both offline and online.